Thomas Neir

-Thomas Neir is an American Businessman who is the CEO of TorrX, Inc. and a partner in Cow Hollow Associates, LLC He also founded and was the chief executive officer of the Pacific Coffee Company from the time of the company's founding until May 2005.
+Thomas Neir is an American businessman who is the CEO of TorrX, Inc. and a partner in Cow Hollow Associates, LLC.
+He also founded and was the chief executive officer of the Pacific Coffee Company from the time of the company's founding until 1994.
 Neir had also been a hi-tech company executive and senior financial analyst.

 Early life and educational

 Neir was born in Kirkland, Washington, United States.
 In 1979, he graduated with a Bachelor of Arts in Economics from the University of Washington.
 In 1988, he received an MBA from the Darden Graduate School of Business Administration, University of Virginia.

 Career

 A Pacific Coffee Company store in Telford Plaza, Hong Kong.

 Since 1988, Neir worked for a California-based hi-tech company, Tandem Computers, as senior financial analyst and marketing analyst.
 In late 1990, Neir was transferred to Hong Kong as area finance manager.

 Foundation of the Pacific Coffee Company

 In Hong Kong, Neir discovered that there was a lack of European-style coffee houses.
 He set up the Pacific Coffee Company, targeted at top business persons and senior executive-level customers in Hong Kong.
 The first retail outlet was located in the Bank of America Tower, Central, Hong Kong.

+In 1994, Wharf Holdings (51% of share) and Dr. Roger King (49% of share) acquired Pacific Coffee Company.

 The number of Pacific Coffee Company stores and outlets is over 135 in Hong Kong and over 400 locations in Asia, primarily China.